Trend Trading Talking Points:

 We discussed the concept of Multiple Time Frame Analysis in the article, The Time Frames of Trading.
 In the article, we suggest potential time frames that traders can look to utilize based on their desired holding times.

 When utilizing multiple time frame analysis with a trend-trading strategy, traders are often going to look to the longer time frame to find and diagnose the strength of the trend.
 This can be done in a multitude of ways.
-Some traders will prefer to do this without any indicators at all, using price and price alone (the study of which is referred to as ‘Price Action,’ which you can learn more about HERE).
+Some traders will prefer to do this without any indicators at all, using price and price alone (the study of which is referred to as ‘Price Action’).

 Moving Averages can help traders diagnose and trade trends